neatloaf7/neatloaf7.github.io/_posts/2025-08-25-window-ac-frame.md

 Another drawback I see is that installation will be a little cumbersome.
 There is about a .5 inch thick lip on the bottom of the unit that rests against the outside of the window.
 I'll have to sit the window on the "sill," and install the frame after the A/C is in the window.
 There is also a U-shaped bracket on the top of the A/C where a window would typically come down into.
 The front of the U is about 1" and the back is about .5".
 The .375" of play in the frame isn't enough to accomodate this, but I might be able to get away with doing some funky angling of the A/C while the frame is going in.
 The unit is only about 35 lbs so hopefully this doesn't give me too much trouble.
 It would probably be easiest to install the frame from the outside, which isn't really an option if you're on the second story or higher.

-All that being said, I don't I will want to move the A/C between my bedroom and living room.
+All that being said, I probably won't be inclined to move the A/C between my bedroom and living room.
 I guess that's the convenience of having a portable A/C.

 ## The Build